ioccc-src/winner/1991/westley/README.md

 ## To use:

+NOTE: we have provided a script to perform the below procedure which we include for the interested.
+See the [try](#try) section if you just want to play.

-Make and run as follows:
+Make and then run as follows:

 ```sh